Tigrana, Bhiwani: Culture and festivals

+Known for its passion for athletics, the village has become a nurturing ground for aspiring athletes, particularly in hockey & football.
+With a strong tradition of physical prowess, Tigrana’s youth train tirelessly, supported by a community that values sports as a path to pride and opportunity.
+This vibrant spirit continues to inspire generations.

 Indus-Saraswati Valley Civilisation

 Mounds and history of excavation

 In 2021, Central University of Haryana under the leadership of the Excavation Director Professor Dr. Narendra Parmar.
 It is carried out in association with the Deccan College Post-Graduate and Research Institute in which students from Haryana, Himachal Pradesh, Uttar Pradesh, Assam, Maharashtra, and Kerala also participated.
 Excavation is also aimed at finding out the source and trade network of bronze, copper, precious stones, jewellery, agriculture, economics, food habits and consumables, domestic and wildlife species, etc.

 Dating

 Dating and scientific tests were done at the laboratory of Birbal Sahni Institute of Palaeosciences (BSIP) at Lucknow.
 Artifacts were dated to be 5000 years old belonging to the "Early Harappan Phase".

 Finds

 Seal, script and language

 A 5000 year old seal was found with 4 alphabets of the IVC script and language painted in black.
 This seal has 4 alphabets or characters, from right to left, a vertical fish shaped character, followed by two upward arrow shaped characters and finally a U-shaped character.
 Elsewhere, overall nearly 500 characters or alphabets of IVC script have been found which are yet to be deciphered.